3 Types of Car Scratches and Ways To Fix Them (With Images)

 To fix clear coat scratches, you have three options:

 - Hand polish the vehicle: it’ll do the job, but it requires a lot of elbow grease.
-Trust me; you don’t want to hand polish the whole car.
-I suggest you hand polishing if you’re going to remove a few scratches without spending additional money buying a machine polisher.
+Trust me; you don’t want to hand-polish the whole car.
+I suggest you hand polish if you’re going to remove a few scratches without spending additional money buying a machine polisher.

 - Wet sanding with sandpaper (2000 or more): some deeper clear coat scratches won’t easily go away with compounding or polishing.
 They are removed with very fine sandpapers with a grade of 2000 or 3000.
 After that, you should again compound and then polish it to perfection.